EPSVec: Efficient and Private Synthetic Data Generation via Dataset Vectors: Experiments

 We measure the downstream performance of our generations in \cref{tab:main} by using synthetic text to fine-tune a BERT classifier \cite{devlin2019bert} and test its accuracy on real data.
 Appendix~\ref{sec:full_table} presents additional downstream metrics, including in-context learning, text quality, and BERT trained on real data and tested on synthetic data.

 \paragraph{Baselines.} We compare \ourmethod\ with several recent inference-based private synthetic text generation methods. \textsc{Aug-PE} \cite{xie2024differentially} relies on instruction prompting to generate samples with variations, and selects the top samples with DP histograms for privacy. \textsc{Private Prediction} (PP, \citealp{amin2024largescaleprivateprediction}) aggregates logits across large batch sizes during LLM decoding to satisfy privacy guarantees. \textsc{PP++}~\citep{amin2025clustering} enhances \textsc{PP} using pretrained models and prompting the model with homogenized samples by clustering samples with public centers.
 Along the same line of work, \textsc{InvisibleInk} \cite{vinod2025invisibleink} utilizes top-$k$ sampling to enable efficient generation for private prediction methods.
 In \cref{tab:main}, only methods with \textsc{++} support pretrained models, while others use instruction-tuned models.
 We also show the performance of real data on our metrics.
-Finally, we include a 2-shot prompting baseline that uses real data shots.
+Finally, we include a 2-shot prompting baseline that randomly selects two shots from the private set at every step and feeds the prompt to the model.
 A detailed documentation of baseline hyperparameters is included in Appendix~\ref{app:baseline_details}.